Madiath/Experiment-Csharp/README.md

 Many exceptions that occur are not being managed effectively within the code, which could lead to runtime issues.
 Additionally, it contains a significant amount of text in my native language(Spanish), which might need to be standardized.

-It’s worth noting that this project was developed in just one or two weeks, which may explain some of the current limitations.
+It’s worth noting that this project was my first mvc proyect and this proyect developed in just one or two weeks, which may explain some of the current limitations and errors.